mrazomej/phd/docs/src/chapter_02/section_05_results.md

 which are the modes of their respective distributions, where the superscripts and subscripts represent the upper and lower bounds of the $95^\text{th}$ percentile of the parameter value distributions (see [@Fig:ch2_fig04](B)).
-Unfortunately, we are not able to make a meaningful value-for-value comparison of our parameters to those of earlier studies [@Daber2009; @Daber2011a] because of uncertainties in both gene copy number and transcription factor copy numbers in these studies (see Chapter 4).
+Unfortunately, we cannot make a meaningful value-for-value comparison of our parameters to those of earlier studies [@Daber2009; @Daber2011a] because of uncertainties in gene copy number and transcription factor copy numbers in these studies (see Chapter 4).
 We then predicted the fold-change for the remaining seventeen strains with no further fitting (see [@Fig:ch2_fig04](C)-(E)) together with the specific phenotypic properties described in and discussed in detail below (see [@Fig:ch2_fig04](F)-(J)).
-The shaded regions in - denote the 95% credible regions.
+The shaded regions denote the 95% credible regions.
 Factors determining the width of the credible regions are explored in Chapter 4.

-We stress that the entire suite of predictions in is based upon the induction profile of a single strain.
-Our ability to make such a broad range of predictions stems from the fact that our parameters of interest --such as the repressor copy number and DNA binding energy--appear as distinct physical parameters within our model.
+We stress that the entire suite of predictions is based upon a single strain's induction profile.
+Our ability to make such a broad range of predictions stems from the fact that our parameters of interest--such as the repressor copy number and DNA binding energy--appear as distinct physical parameters within our model.
 While the single data set in [@Fig:ch2_fig04](D) could also be fit using a Hill function, such an analysis would be unable to predict any of the other curves in the figure (see Chapter 4).
-Phenomenological expressions such as the Hill function can describe data, but lack predictive power and are thus unable to build our intuition, help us design *de novo* input-output functions, or guide future experiments [@Kuhlman2007; @Murphy2007].
+Phenomenological expressions such as the Hill function can describe data but lack predictive power and are thus unable to build our intuition, help us design *de novo* input-output functions, or guide future experiments [@Kuhlman2007; @Murphy2007].

 ![**Predicting induction profiles for different biological control parameters.**
 (A) We can quantitatively tune $R$ via ribosomal binding site (RBS)